tox-dev/tox/docs/config.rst

 The string inside the curly braces may reference a global or per-environment config key as described above.

-In substitutions, the backslash character ``\`` will act as an escape when preceeding ``{``, ``}``, ``:``, ``[``, or ``]``, otherwise the backslash will be reproduced literally::
+In substitutions, the backslash character ``\`` will act as an escape when preceding ``{``, ``}``, ``:``, ``[``, or ``]``, otherwise the backslash will be reproduced literally::